-The Notification Service uses the ASCII character set and adopts the same terminal symbols defined in Section B.2.3 of the OMG Trading Service specification.
-For Notification, the <Special> terminal symbol is the set of IDL escape sequences defined in Section 3.2.5 of the CORBA Specification.
+The Notification Service uses the ASCII character set and adopts the same terminal symbols defined in Subclause B.2.3 of the OMG Trading Service specification.
+For Notification, the <Special> terminal symbol is the set of IDL escape sequences defined in the Syntax and Semantics clause of the CORBA Specification.

-A finite state automaton for <Component> is shown in Figure 2-3 on page 2-34.
+A finite state automaton for <Component> is shown in Figure 2-3 on page 2-37.
 Dashed lines represent transitions on any or no input symbol.
 Also note that, by definition, the <Ident> state prohibits identifiers that match constraint language keywords.